LM LakeMacatawaWaterfront.com

 Access and activity Boating is part of the lake’s identity.

 Lake Macatawa is tied closely to boating, paddling, and public waterfront use.
-Kollen Park offers a public boat launch, and Holland State Park highlights paddling and swimming access on the Lake Macatawa side.
+Kollen Park offers a public boat launch, and Holland State Park notes paddling and buoyed swim areas on the Lake Macatawa side.

-• Kollen Park has a public launch with posted permit and ramp rules.
+• Kollen Park has a public launch with posted permit information and ramp details.

-• Holland State Park notes paddling and a Lake Macatawa swimming area.
+• Holland State Park says paddling is popular on Lake Macatawa.

-Sources: Kollen Park Boat Launch, Holland State Park, NOAA Holland station
+Sources: Kollen Park Boat Launch, Holland State Park

 Rules and cautions Lake-specific rules are part of the picture.